 - The 24 luxury tented chalets are all individually built – partially from stone and partially canvas.
 They're relatively large, stylish and very lovely – albeit considerably more costly than the standard rooms.
 (Read more about these luxury tented chalets.)

-Mbalageti Lodge has a friendly and relaxed atmosphere and the staff here are all very friendly and attentive.
+Mbalageti Lodge has a welcoming and relaxed atmosphere and the staff here are all very friendly and attentive.
 It is tastefully decorated with various artworks and wood carvings giving it a contemporary African feel.

 The Welcome Centre is a large thatched open-sided building and houses the main reception area as well as the lodge office.
 This is where you will be met on arrival with a cool towel and welcome glass of fruit juice and asked to take a comfortable seat whilst completing arrival formalities.
 There are books and magazines to browse through, as well as some artwork and wood carvings on the walls.
 There is self-service tea and coffee available here which can be enjoyed inside, or outside on the lawn whilst taking in the amazing views.
 This is also the only place where it is possible to connect onto the free Wi-Fi.

-The restaurant, bar and pool are situated in a separate building, on the edge of the hill, with 360-degree views of the Serengeti.
+The restaurant, bar and pool are situated in a separate building, on the edge of the hill, with 360-degree panoramic views of the Serengeti.
 The large swimming pool, surrounded by a large wooden deck, is made out of local stone and is the ideal place to cool down after a hot and dusty game drive.

 There are a number of wooden decks around and below the pool, on different levels, with cream-coloured sunloungers and umbrellas, offering quiet areas to relax and unwind.

 In a quiet area below the pool, in a private and tranquil setting, is the small spa area with two massage beds and a small plunge pool.
-The cost of massages, at the time of our visit in July 2008, was US$30 for half an hour and US$50 for an hour.
+The cost of massages, at the time of our visit in April 2015, was US$30 for half an hour and US$50 for an hour.

 Activities from Mbalageti concentrate mainly on game drives out on the Serengeti plains – and most of our travellers arrive here with their own vehicle and safari guide.
 The migration is usually here between about May and July, although the riverine forest areas of the Western Corridor have some good permanent game – and so can be visited at any time of year.

-Our ViewMbalageti is much smaller than the large 'Serena' and 'Sopa'-type hotels which are found in many of northern Tanzania's safari areas – and yet it is slightly larger than many of the smaller safari camps.
+Mbalageti is smaller than the large 'Serena' and 'Sopa'-type hotels which are found in many of northern Tanzania's safari areas – and yet it is slightly larger than many of the smaller safari camps.
 The latter typically take 16-20 guests and, we admit, tend to often be our favourites.

 However, despite its slightly large size ... we really like Mbalageti!
 It's well run, tastefully constructed and decorated, and it has great views over the Serengeti.

-What's more – there's a genuine feeling that it gives good value for money: the standard rooms which are relatively cheap, and the tented chalets, whilst more costly, are lovely and spacious.
+What's more – there's a genuine feeling that it gives good value for money: the standard rooms are relatively cheap, and the tented chalets, whilst more costly, are lovely and spacious.

-Ideal length of stay: 2 - 3 nights
+- 2 - 3 nights

-Directions: Nearest airstrip is at Grumeti which is 45 minutes' drive away, or Seronera which is 1.5 hours' drive away.
+- Nearest airstrip is at Grumeti which is 45 minutes' drive away, or Seronera which is 1.5 hours' drive away.
 Mbalageti camp is about half an hours' drive from the main road through the Western Corridor.

 Food & drink

-Usual board basis: Full Board
+- Full Board

-Food quality: The food that was served to us at Mbalageti on our last visit was of a good standard.
+- The food that was served to us at Mbalageti on our last visit was of a good standard.